helsingborg-stad/active-directory-api-wp-integration/README.md

 - Only allow local WordPress users to login (their usernames must match those in active directory)
 - Use the password stored in active-directory for matching WordPress users.
 - Update of users basic data like email, first name and last name on login.

+# Options (Define constants)
+- AD_UPDATE_NAME: Update first and last name.
+- AD_UPDATE_EMAIL: Update email if it not belongs to another user account.
+- AD_SAVE_PASSWORD: Wheter to save the ad-password (true) in WordPress or use a random (false).